stevenmchoi/grease_munchy/README.md

 *   Animation of modals for better user engagement
     *   Session forms and recipes index
 *   Logged-in user is bootstrapped to browser window, preventing logout from refreshing
+*   "Upcoming" page, detailing next week's orders
+*   Meal plan creation/management
+    *   Meal plan data will be saved in the database

 ## Technologies